tgfrerer/island/plan.md

 ## (B)

+- LeImageAttachmentInfo is not very discoverable - we need to think about a better way to set properties for attachments
+- the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse struct, which does not cross the abstraction barrier.
+The intent of `ImageAttachmentInfo` is to provide just enough information to specify an attachment on the public side which means:
+  - clearColor/clearDepthStencil
+  - loadOp
+  - storeOp
+  - is it depth or color attachment

 - Architect a usability layer on top of base framework, which makes common operations easy, and dry.
 Images are a good point to start.